umbraco/UmbracoCMSDocs/Articles/FileSystemProviders/extending.md

     });
 }
 ```
-The PhysicalFileProvider takes a single parameter, the **RootPath** - the rooted, filesystem path, using directory separator chars, NOT ending with a separator // eg "c:" or "c:\path\to\site" or "\\server\path", the safest way to achieve this is using Path.Combine.
+The PhysicalFileProvider takes a single parameter, the **RootPath** - the rooted, filesystem path, using directory separator chars, NOT ending with a separator // eg "c:" or "c:\path\to\site" or "\\server\path", the safest way to achieve this is using `Path.Combine`.

 You also have to specify the  **RequestPath** - the relative url, where the media will be served, using url separator chars, NOT ending with a separator / eg "" or "/Views" or "/Media".

-Now you can use your newly registered static file location, as if it was wwwroot:
+Now you can use your newly registered static file location as if it was wwwroot.
+Notice how you no longer need to use `hostingEnvironment.MapPathWebRoot(folderLocation)`, since you're no longer trying to map the location to somewhere within wwwroot, but instead use your newly registered static file location.

 ```csharp
 public void Compose(IUmbracoBuilder builder)